rumi-chan/GCDocs/src/docs/cheats/kebabi.md

 - Date of death: June 1, 2023
 :::

-After [Bkebi](/cheats/bkebi) and [Acrepi](/cheats/acrepi) stopped developing at the same patch, users could no longer use free cheats.
+Once [Bkebi](/cheats/bkebi) and [Acrepi](/cheats/acrepi) ceased development at the same patch, free cheats were no longer available to users.

 Fortunately, one of [Bkebi's contributors](/cheats/bkebi#contributors) - **!root**, maintained it under a new name, **Kebabi**.